dbsnapper/dbsnapper/docs/articles/dbsnapper-github-actions-amazon-ecs.md

 We will need the following GitHub Secrets configured for the GitHub Action:

-- `FG_PAT`' - [Fine-Grained GitHub Personal Access Token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) with `repo:actions:(read/write)` and `org:self-hosted-runners:(read/write)` scopes.
+- `FG_PAT` - [Fine-Grained GitHub Personal Access Token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) with `repo:actions:(read/write)` and `org:self-hosted-runners:(read/write)` scopes.
 - `DBSNAPPER_AUTHTOKEN` - Your DBSnapper Cloud Auth Token used to authenticate to the DBSnapper API.
 - `DBSNAPPER_SECRET_KEY` - Your DBSnapper config secret key used to encrypt certain configuration values.